Interdisciplinary Studies Admissions

 Step 1

 To get started in the IDS program, contact our program advisor.
 Meeting with an advisor is critical as you make your educational plans.
 It gives you an opportunity to articulate your educational goals, your motivation for applying to the IDS program and your thoughts about the areas of study you want to pursue and which courses that could fulfill your needs.
-The below section is a good place to start when preparing for a meeting.
+The following section is a good place to start when preparing for a meeting.

 Is IDS a good fit for you?